Date of Award

 Accommodations are vehicles designed for the expressed purpose of enabling students to access in English an opportunity to demonstrate mastery of specified skills.
 It is intended that this research study will both add to the existing body of knowledge of the assessment of LEP students and serve as a factor to consider in the ongoing development of performance evaluation at all levels in the American education system.
 As accurate and appropriate assessment of limited English proficient students is indeed complex, this researcher recommends additional research in the area of related language minority student literacy issues, cultural influences, as well as assessment format and presentation elements, and the implementation of alternative assessment methodologies for high-stakes evaluation.
 Further research in this area might improve the quality of assessment for all students.

 Meyer, John J., "The Efficacy of Administration Accommodations in Removing Performance Barriers for Limited English Proficient Students on the Florida Comprehensive Assessment Test (FCAT)" (2001).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 228.